alrevuelta/myblog/_posts/2024-09-18-ergodicity.md

 It may sound like a good bet.
 Spoiler, it is not.
 With statistics, we can calculate the expected value for each bet.
 That’s `0.5*0.8 - 0.5*0.5 = 15%`, meaning that `15%` is earned on average on each bet.

-After 20 bets the average would be `1000*(1 + 0.15)^20`.
-That’s `16 366€`, which seems like a good deal.
+After 20 bets the average would be `+15%` per bet, or `1000*(1 + 0.15)^20`.
+That’s `16366€`, which seems like a good deal, meaning that on average the expected wealth after the 20 bets is that.
 Why not play that game?

 The problem is that we have calculated the expected wealth for the so-called ensemble.
+The ensemble average.
 In other words, that’s what infinite players will get playing after 20 bets.
 You are not the ensemble.
 You are an individual.

 This stochastic process is not ergodic, since the ensemble doesn’t match individual wealth paths.
 Let’s model this with Python and check that.